 The Power of Tax-Deferred Growth

-The tax-deferred compounding advantage is not trivial.
-At a 5.5% rate over 20 years, a $100,000 lump sum grows to approximately $294,000 inside a tax-deferred annuity versus about $234,000 in a taxable account (assuming 22% annual tax on gains).
-That's a $60,000 advantage — simply from deferring the tax bill.
-This benefit is most pronounced for high-income earners in the accumulation phase who anticipate being in lower brackets during retirement.
+The tax-deferred compounding advantage in deferred annuities is not trivial over long accumulation periods.
+At a 5.5% rate over 20 years, a $100,000 lump sum grows to approximately $294,000 inside a tax-deferred annuity versus about $234,000 in a taxable account assuming a 22% annual drag on investment gains.
+That $60,000 difference is generated solely from deferring the tax bill — the same gross rate, applied to the same principal, produces substantially different outcomes.

 Surrender Charges and Liquidity Risk